soklonglim/e-menu/README.md

 # Full Stack Foundations Course (Udacity)
 Fundamental of back-end web development by creating our own web application from the ground up using iterative development

+## How to
+1) first up virtual machine (vagrant) refer to 'vagrant_instruction.txt'.
+2) create database: $ python3 database_setup.py
+3) add data to the create database: $ python3 lotsofmenus.py
+4) fire up the web page and database: $ python3 finalProject.py
+5) to list all the restaurants: go to the browser and type 'http://localhost:5001/restaurant/' without quotes

 ## Lesson 1
 - CRUD: Create, Read, Update, Delete